sergiophyceae/sergiophyceae.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-The Evolution of Cells, Symbionts, and Organelles (ECSO) Lab at Purdue University (IN, USA) opened its doors in January 2023.
+The **Evolution of Cells, Symbionts, and Organelles** (ECSO) Lab at **Purdue University** (IN, USA) opened its doors in January 2023.
 We will investigate the evolutionary and mechanistic causes of both ancient and more recent symbioses.
-Two of the immediate research interests of the lab are (**1**) the origin of eukaryotes and their mitochondria, and (**2**) the origin and function of purple symbioses.
+Two of the immediate research interests of the lab are (1) the **origin of eukaryotes and their mitochondria**, and (2) the **origin and function of purple photosymbioses**.

 Some of the questions we will be tackling are: